Core Features

 Among others:

-• project.create, project.update, project.delete
+• project.create, project.delete

 • environment.create, environment.update, environment.delete